SeamusMcCarthy/CompSysAssign2/README.md

 #### Instructions

 When the app is first started, the Sense Hat will display the Bluetooth image to inform the user that the Raspberry Pi is searching for devices.
+*Ensure Bluetooth is switched in order for your device to be detected*
 ![][BT]

 If no known device is found, an error message is displayed and the process stops.
-If a known device is identified, the user is greeted on the display and the web app is started at which point the user can proceed to
-192.168.xx.xx:5000/workday (where 192.168.xx.xx represents the IP address of the Raspberry Pi).

-This then will display the main page
+If a known device is identified, the user details are pulled from the user dictionary.
+The user is then greeted on the display and the web app is started at which point they can proceed to http://192.168.xx.xx:5000/workday (where 192.168.xx.xx represents the IP address of the Raspberry Pi) to reach the main page

 ![][MAIN]
 ![][SNAP]

+From here, the user can
+- start and end their working day using the button in the top-right corner
+- view the environmental readings of the office environment
+- toggle the state of the Smart Devices configured in the above dictionary
+- record the scheduled and unscheduled break times
+- view these user & day specific records in both table and timeline formats
+- view a graphical representation of their last 7 start/end times and total break durations
+- view/take snapshots of a remote part of the home via the camera attached to the 2nd Pi.

 [KD]: https://github.com/SeamusMcCarthy/CompSysAssign2/blob/master/doc_images/KnownDevices.jpg "Known devices definition"
 [SD]: https://github.com/SeamusMcCarthy/CompSysAssign2/blob/master/doc_images/SmartDevices.jpg "Smart devices definition"